Fashion Outlets of Chicago: Architecture

 Fashion Outlets of Chicago has a gross leasable area of 530000 sqft.
 With two levels, the mall features touches of granite, marble and other high-end stones throughout the mall.
 Unlike most outlet malls, the mall is one of few to be an enclosed mall and is also climate controlled.
 Throughout the mall, large scale interactive art-pieces can be seen in concourses, as the mall had commissioned 10 contemporary artists from The Art Initiative.
 From the exterior of the mall, 18500 sqft of digital LED displays are placed used for advertising, with a total of 11 displays covering the mall in total.

 Tenants

 Upon its opening in 2013, Bloomingdale's Outlet, Neiman Marcus Last Call, Saks Fifth Avenue Off 5th, and Forever 21 served as anchor stores within the mall.
 The 28000 sqft Nordstrom Rack soon followed as another anchor store, opening in fall 2016 as the 10th Nordstrom Rack within the Chicago metropolitan area.
 In addition to anchor stores, the mall features around more than 140 stores and dining options, including sit-down restaurants anchored by Prasino and Villagio, along with a food court on the first level.
 Since opening, new stores have opened throughout the mall, including a Lindt store on July 17, 2015, and the first Aritzia store in the Midwest on December 16, 2022.
 Notable store closures in the mall include the anchor store Neiman Marcus Last Call following announcements that it would close in 2020, along with a Disney Store which closed on March 23, 2021.

+In October 2025, it was announced that Bandai Namco Amusement would be opening The Gundam Base Chicago, the first permanent North American location for the company's chain of official stores based on the Gundam anime franchise dedicated to the series' line of Gunpla model kits.
+The store officially opened to the public on December 12, 2025.